AmyDelaney94/hows-it-hanging/README.md

 * Commit changes and push them to GitHub.
 * Go to the Heroku's website.
+* Create an account or select log in.
 * From the Heroku dashboard, click on "Create new app".
 * Enter the "App name" and "Choose a region" before clicking on "Create app".
 * Go to "Config Vars" under the "Settings" tab.